BrewBarred/COMPX201-ASS.4-HEAP/src/ReadMe.txt

 -> If an array with a size of less than 2 is heapified, it will return the array without overriding the heap because I consider this to be un-heapifiable

 -> Heapify assumes that a valid 0-based or 1-based array will be passed, and will not work if an array with random null elements throughout it are passed since this wasn't an explicit requirement for the assignment

+-> There are a few known bugs that I didn't allow enough time to fix but here's hoping you can't find them! >:)